|1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022

 Just like their temper, which flares and dies at the drop of a hat, the Tiger has an extraordinary ability to bounce back from the depths of despair.
 Though they are a little too emotional to make the most objective leaders, they have the ability to sway a crowd and encourage others to fight for worthy causes.

-Tigers are part of the third trine in the Chinese Zodiac, which are a trio of humanitarian animals.
+Tigers are part of the third trine in the Chinese zodiac, which is a trio of humanitarian animals.
 Tigers love animals, children and the elderly, and will defend them to his dying day.

 Both the Tiger female and Tiger male are very romantic at heart.
 They can be jealous and territorial, yet equally playful and passionate.
 Being in love with a Tiger may not be easy, but if it’s a rollercoaster ride you’re after, you won’t be disappointed!